codeygrove-learning-repo/AspireLearning/README.md

 - You have created service bus namespace
   - `orders` queue is created with manage connection string

-# Assumption made
-- You have background in `npm`
-- You have background in .Net C#
+- You have Docker installed
 - You have Visual Studio 2022 installed (I am using this to run all projects)
 - You have VS Code installed (I am using this to run Vite + React mobile app)

 # How to run
 1. Search and replace `<SERVICEBUS_CONNSTR>` with your `orders` service bus queue manage connection string